 We started Heritage Forge in the mid 1980’s and built our current shop in the Homestead Craft Village at Homestead Heritage in 1996.

-At the Forge, in short, we build custom work, tools and a variety of home furnishings; we teach blacksmithing classes; and we give public tours.
+At the Forge, in short, we make tools, knives and a variety of home furnishings; we teach blacksmithing classes; and we give public tours.

 Stop by for a visit.
 We’d be more than happy to show you our shop, demonstrate some blacksmithing and discuss metalwork with you.